 Lateral Brow Lift

-Is a modification of an open brow lift in which a limited incision is made in the lateral hairline, many times extending the facelift incision in the temporal hair line.
+Is a modification of an open brow lift in which a limited incision is made in the lateral hairline, many times this can by accomplished by extending the facelift incision in the temporal hair line.
 This allows for improvement of the lateral brow by elevating it and improving lateral brow hooding.